dongyangli-del/EEG_Image_decode/README.md

 ```

 #### 2.Image Reconstruction
 We provide quick training and inference scripts for ``clip pipeline`` of visual reconstruction.
+In this task, we use **the original clip embedding** to train EEG encoder.
 Please modify your data set path and run zero-shot on 200 classes test dataset:
 ```
 # Train and generate eeg features in Subject 8
 cd Generation/